Theory of resonant x-ray scattering with ultrafast intense pulses: Methods and modelling

-In this section, we derive expressions for resonant scattering.
-We do this by expanding the unscattered wave $\psi ^{(0)}$ and the scattered wave $\psi ^ {(1)}_{\boldsymbol{k},\boldsymbol{\epsilon}}$ in the eigen-basis of the field-free Hamiltonian.
-The procedure followed here is somewhat analogous to the one followed in Ref.~\cite{NLCPRA_4} which studied non-resonant x-ray imaging of a wave packet.
+In this section, we derive expressions for resonant scattering by expanding the unscattered wave $\psi ^{(0)}$ and the scattered wave $\psi ^ {(1)}_{\boldsymbol{k},\boldsymbol{\epsilon}}$ in the eigen-basis of the field-free Hamiltonian.
+The unscattered wave can be expanded as,

-Initially, the system is assumed to be in its ground state.
-The incident x-ray pulse is chosen to be resonant with a bound-bound electronic transition within the system.
-In addition to driving the resonant transition, the incident photons can scatter from any of the occupied states or can ionize any of the occupied levels.
-The excited states can also undergo Auger decay.
-The loss of electrons from from these processes are modelled using the effective decay rates associated with each process.
-The outgoing photons can come from both resonant fluorescence and elastic scattering channels.
-Here, by elastic scattering, we refer to coherent Thomson scattering from all the bound electrons within the system.